 This recipe is very easy to prepare and comes in handy especially when you are in a rush to meet up with office hours.
 Most people in Nigerian are comfortable with just tea and bread but occasionally I fry eggs to complement the recipe.

 Another easy to make breakfast recipe in Nigerian is Indomie noodles.
 Indomie is a special noodle in Nigeria that would serve as breakfast for both adults and children alike.
 I thought they were for kids until I discovered this recipe.

 Learn more about Different Nigerian Noodle (indomie) recipes, you would be happy you did.

-Here are some of the many different food combinations that could serve as breakfast to a Nigerian, I took the images while enjoying these meals myself likewise lots of other images you find on this site.
-There is likely no Nigerian food that I am yet to taste, I experiment wildly and also make lots of them in my own kitchen.
+Here are some of the many food combinations that could serve as breakfast to a Nigerian, I took the images while enjoying these meals myself likewise lots of other images you find on this site.
+There is likely no Nigerian food that I am yet to taste, I experiment wildly and also make lots of them in my kitchen.